 Celebrating Earth Day with the World Green Building Council.
 They created an event for a report.
-They called the event: Doing Right by Planet and People: The Business Case for Health and Wellbeing in Green Buildings.
+Doing Right by Planet and People: The Business Case for Health and Wellbeing in Green Buildings.
 This Report urges companies to make green improvements

 Doing Right by Planet and People: The Business Case for Health and Wellbeing in Green Building examines case studies of 11 facilities around the globe.
 These locations have one or more green certifications including LEED, Green Star and BREEAM.
-The report evaluates health and wellbeing features that integrated into the facilities.
-For example and or such as: enhanced fresh air ventilation, acoustic privacy, increase of daylight penetration and use of biophilic design elements such as green walls and extensive indoor plants.
+The report evaluates health and wellbeing features.
+All of which are integrated into the facilities.
+For example: enhanced fresh air ventilation, acoustic privacy, increase of daylight penetration and use of biophilic design elements such as green walls and extensive indoor plants.

 Furthermore, after adding health and wellbeing features into green-certified buildings, companies found out things.
 They found out that:

 Terri Wills, CEO of the World Green Building Council, said: “This report should send a clear signal to companies with employees as well as building owners and managers to make green building investments a priority.
-It’s obvious that making energy efficiency improvements will cut operating costs, but arguably an even greater impact of green improvements are those felt by the people who spend their working lives in these spaces.
-Greener workspaces are healthier, more enjoyable places to work, and this has a tangible impact on productivity, employee health and the business bottom-line.”
+It’s obvious that making energy efficiency improvements will cut operating costs.
+However arguably an even greater impact of green improvements are those felt by the people who spend their working lives in these spaces.
+Greener workspaces are healthier, more enjoyable places to work.
+Further this has a tangible impact on productivity, employee health and the business bottom-line.”

 This report from the World Green Building Council should send a clear signal to companies with employees.
-In addition and / or as well as building owners and managers providing spaces for these companies.
+In addition, building owners and managers providing spaces for these companies.

 Firstly, Key case study results include:

 • The Akron Children’s Hospital project by HKS in Ohio.
-It achieved over US$900,000 in annual energy savings, and family satisfaction with the space increased by 67%.
+They achieved over US$900,000 in annual energy savings, and family satisfaction with the space increased by 67%.

 • Cundall’s UK office’s absenteeism dropped by more than four days per person per year.
 That’s a 58% reduction and Staff turnover reduced by 27%.
 Taken together, these two outcomes provided a £200,000 saving per year.